All about textiles and footwear collection

 Let’s get the industry moving!

-Collection is the first step in the second life of textiles and footwear!
+Collection is the first step towards a second life for textiles and footwear!

-Without collection, there can be no sorting.
-And without sorting, there can be no second-hand goods, recycling nor recovery...
-So there can be no circular economy!
-That’s why it all starts here.
+Without collection, no sorting, and without sorting, no second-hand goods, recycling or recovery...
+Therefore, no circular economy!
+That’s why everything starts there.

 You can make a difference by getting involved in one of the two collection schemes offered by Refashion!